MitchSiegel/canvasAPI/README.md

     "lastPullDate": "2024-01-01T00:00:00.000Z" // Date of last pull from Canvas, used to determine if classes should be re-pulled from Canvas, default is every 30 days
 }
 ```

+# Features
+### Completed Features:
+- [x] UI for all of this
+- [x] Pull all needed data from Canvas
+- [x] Pull all needed data from ClickUp
+- [x] Hide courses you don't want to see
+- [x] Add assignments to ClickUp
+- [x] Check for duplicates
+- [x] Add a cutoff date for adding assignments
+- [x] Save to JSON file to avoid calling the API every time
+- [x] Detailed progress when adding assignments (possible with WebSockets)
+- [x] Support nicknames for courses
+- [x] Better UI updates to show progress
+- [x] Add a way to ignore assignments that contain certain words
+- [x] Added support for just importing tasks from JSON data.

+### Features that can't be added:
+- OAuth2.0 for Canvas (Cannot generate client IDs as a student)